ramansbach/pendula/README.md

 We place the module code in a file called `pendula.py` in directory called `pendula`.
-This structure is a bit confusing at first, but it is a simple way to create a structure where when we type `import pendula as sb` in an interactive Python session, the classes and functions defined inside of the `pendula.py` file are available in the `sb` namespace.
+This structure is a bit confusing at first, but it is a simple way to create a structure where when we type `import pendula as pu` in an interactive Python session, the classes and functions defined inside of the `pendula.py` file are available in the `sb` namespace.
 For this to work, we need to also create a file in `__init__.py` which contains code that imports